Jay Curtis (writer): Early life and education

+Career

-In 1980, Curtis and Bruce Mueller created the cult-XETV show Disasterpiece Theatre where they presented the worst movies ever made (long before Mystery Science Theater 3000).
-Curtis hosted the show as "Sal U. Lloyd" and would act in skits to interrupt the show as well as display subtitles to comment on the movie.
-The show enjoyed a local following, even beating out Saturday Night Live in the ratings one time and Curtis' Sal U. Lloyd persona became a local celebrity.
+In 1980, Curtis and Bruce Mueller created the cult-XETV show Disasterpiece Theatre, where they presented the worst movies ever made (long before Mystery Science Theater 3000).
+Curtis hosted the show as "Sal U. Lloyd" and acted in skits to interrupt the show as well as displaying subtitles to comment on the movie.
+The show enjoyed a local following, and once beat Saturday Night Live in the ratings.
+Curtis' Sal U. Lloyd persona became a local celebrity.

-Throughout the 1980s, Curtis freelanced in television, including producing sessions with The Promax Awards 'State of Our Art' sessions where he humorously predicted "The ability to interface video into the computer realm I think is going to change television.
+Throughout the 1980s, Curtis freelanced in television, including producing sessions with the Promax Awards 'State of Our Art' sessions where he humorously predicted "The ability to interface video into the computer realm I think is going to change television.
 You can write that down."
-He also produced sessions with Siskel & Ebert.
+He also produced sessions with Siskel and Ebert.

-In the 1990s, Curtis branded himself "The Creative Lifeguard" and became the On-air Brand-manager for CBS, producing and writing IDs, promos and marketing pieces that won over 40 PromaxBDA Awards.
-He also produced pieces with NFL, NCAA, FOX, NBC, ABC and more.
-In 2004, Jay received a Writers Guild of America Award for "Outstanding script TV on-air promotion".
+In the 1990s, Curtis branded himself "The Creative Lifeguard" and became the on-air brand manager for CBS, producing and writing IDs, promos and marketing pieces that won over 40 PromaxBDA Awards.
+He also produced pieces for NFL, NCAA, Fox, NBC, ABC and others.
+In 2004, he received a Writers Guild of America Award for "Outstanding script TV on-air promotion".

+Later life

-Curtis retired from television in 2011 and collaborated with his high-school friend Venanzio Cortese to produce a documentary about their losing football team 75-0: The Documentary, which was a finalist in the New Jersey Film Festival, which called the film "a multi-layered documentary about the impact of winning and losing in youth sports."
-He also produced music videos for his son JT Curtis, including "Bootleg Gasoline" and "Home (Last Stand)" which were both featured on Reverbnation.
+Curtis retired from television in 2011 and collaborated with his high-school friend Venanzio Cortese to produce a documentary about their losing football team.
+75-0: The Documentary was a finalist in the New Jersey Film Festival, which called the film "a multi-layered documentary about the impact of winning and losing in youth sports."
+He also produced music videos for his son JT Curtis, including "Bootleg Gasoline" and "Home (Last Stand)", which were both featured on ReverbNation.

+Poetry

 Throughout his life, Curtis had written poetry as a hobby.
 In 2015, he was diagnosed with ALS (Lou Gehrig Disease) and chronicled the progression of his illness through a book of poems called In and Out of Dreaming, which was published by Lexingford Publishing LLC.
-In 2017, a second book was published, Flaws in the Road which chronicled many poems Curtis had written over the years.
+In 2017, a second book was published, Flaws in the Road which chronicled many poems he had written over the years.
 Curtis finished the book by typing with one finger.

+Death

 On January 26, 2018, Curtis' son announced that he died from ALS the day before.
-Jay Curtis was 67.
+He was 67.
 Producer Howard Barish said of Curtis: "He will be missed dearly by all."